timescale/timescaledb/getting-started/quickstart.md

     INTERVAL '1 seconds'
 ) AS time;

--- re-sort data (TODO: Understand if we can optimize this from the start) DO $$
+-- Once data is inserted into the columnstore we use recompress to optimize the order and structure -- of the each chunk to ensure optimal performance during querying DO $$
 DECLARE ch TEXT;
 BEGIN